-2. All lands depicted in the Red-cockaded Woodpecker Management Plan, Figure 4-2, except for the area specifically identified as "construction impact of proposed generating Units 1, 2, 3, and 4" constitute the red-cockaded woodpecker management area subject to the Management Plan.
+1. All lands depicted as detailed in Figure 7 of the Red-cockaded Woodpecker Management Plan titled “The Curtis H. Stanton Energy Center, Red-cockaded Woodpeckers Habitat Management Plan,” dated July 8, 2005, except for the area specifically identified as "construction impact of proposed generating Units 1, 2, 3, and 4" constitute the red-cockaded woodpecker management area subject to the Management Plan.
+An updated map of the red-cockaded woodpeckers impact area with more detail is included in Attachment D.

-3. With regard to the red-cockaded woodpecker management area, in addition to Condition XXI.B., above:
+2. With regard to the red-cockaded woodpecker management area, in addition to Condition B.in Section V.D.2 .

 a.
-The Licensee may conduct activities within the red-cockaded woodpecker management area which are provided for in the Siting Board’s certification orders for Units 1 and 2, including without limitation the execution of habitat restoration, enhancement, and creation required as mitigation.
+The Licensee may conduct activities within the red-cockaded woodpecker management area which are provided for in the Siting Board’s certification orders for Units 1 and 2, including without limitation the execution of habitat restoration, enhancement, and creation that are required as mitigation.

 b.
 The Licensee may conduct management, including maintenance in their existing configuration and condition, of existing unpaved private roads utilized by the Licensee, maintenance of existing water and sewer lines, of existing transmission lines and substation, and other maintenance and management activities which are consistent with its purposes, within the red-cockaded woodpecker management area.

 c.
-The Licensee shall take appropriate action to manage the red-cockaded woodpecker management area to achieve the purposes required by Condition XXI.B., above, with regard to the red-cockaded woodpecker, and in general to preserve the natural conditions of the area, including other protected species of native wildlife, vegetation, wetlands, and particularly the tributaries and headwaters of the Econlockhatchee River.
+The Licensee shall take appropriate actions to manage the red-cockaded woodpecker management area to achieve the purposes required by Condition B.in Section V.D.2., above, with regard to the red-cockaded woodpecker, and in general to preserve the natural conditions of the area, including other protected species of native wildlife, vegetation, wetlands, and particularly the tributaries and headwaters of the Econlockhatchee River.
 The Licensee may act to implement the Red-cockaded Woodpecker Management Plan, to monitor its effectiveness, and to react to fire, flood, or other unforeseeable natural or manmade disturbances.
 Any reports generated by the Licensee concerning activities within or management of the red-cockaded woodpecker management area shall be provided to the Florida Fish and Wildlife Conservation Commission.

 d.
-The Licensee shall allow only those activities of others within the red-cockaded woodpecker management area which are consistent with its management in a natural state.
-Such activities shall be limited to environmental restoration, scientific research, habitat management (such as controlled burning) and nature study.
+The Licensee shall allow only those activities of others within the red-cockaded woodpecker management area that are consistent with its management in a natural state.
+Such activities shall be limited to environmental restoration, scientific research, habitat management (such as controlled burning), grazing, and nature study.

 e.
-Unless specifically authorized by an order of the Siting Board, dredging, filling, construction of buildings, roadways, dumping of debris, excavation, and clearing of native vegetation shall be prohibited in the area defined by Condition XXI.B., above.
-The provisions of Sections 403.516(1)(a) and (b), F.S., notwithstanding, the Licensee agrees that any activity prohibited in this paragraph within the area described in the red-cockaded woodpecker management area shall be authorized only by affirmative vote of the Siting Board.
+Unless specifically authorized by an order of the Siting Board, dredging, filling, construction of buildings, roadways, dumping of debris, excavation, and clearing of native vegetation shall be prohibited in the area defined by Condition B.Section V.D.2above.
+Notwithstanding the provisions of Sections 403.516(1)(a) and (b), F.S., notwithstanding, the Licensee agrees that any activity prohibited in this paragraph within the area described in the red-cockaded woodpecker management area shall be authorized only by affirmative vote of the Siting Board.

 f.
-The Licensee hereby stipulates as a factual matter, which shall be binding on it and all of its officers, agents, attorneys, and employees, that the "alternate access road" authorized by this supplemental certification completes the necessary roadway access for Units 1 and 2, to allow the full development thereof.
-Any additional access for electric power generation and any additional facilities necessary for the construction of Units 3 and 4 will be the subject of a comprehensive Supplemental Certification Application or applications for Units 3 and 4.
+The Licensee hereby stipulates that the roadway access for the existing generating units is adequate.
+Any additional access roads for any future electric power generation and associated facilities will be the subject of a comprehensive Supplemental Certification Application or applications.

 g.
 If the Licensee determines to pursue a modification of its certification with regard to the easement recorded December 30, 1987, at ORB 3946, Page 3187, Orange County, Florida, it shall do so as a ministerial act only and shall not actively utilize its resources, funds or personnel to support such an application.

-4. The Red-cockaded Woodpecker Management Plan is incorporated into these Conditions as Appendix D (attached).
+4. The Red-cockaded Woodpecker Management Plan is incorporated into this certification as Appendix D (attached).
+A 2015 list of Florida invasive species for exotic vegetation control, as required by the Red-Cockaded Woodpecker Management Plan and other mitigation plans, is included in Attachment E.